steamship-plugins/csv-blockifier/TESTING.md

 ## Automated testing

-This repository is configured to auto-test upon pushes and pull-requests to the `main` and `staging` branches.
+This repository is configured to auto-test upon pull-requests to the `main` and `staging` branches.
+Testing will also be performed as part of the automated deployment (see `DEPLOYING.md`)

 * Failing tests are will block any automated deployments
 * We recommend configuring your repository to block pull-request merges unless a passing test has been registered